Respect for Residential Spaces

 - My roommate/suitemate/apartment-mate caused the damage – If so, the person responsible must notify Residence Life & Housing (firstname.lastname@example.org) through their Dickinson email account claiming responsibility for the damage.

 - Damage existed when I moved into the room – Students are responsible for noting any pre-existing damage on the Room Condition & Inventory Form (RCI) when they move into the room.
 RCIs were checked before damage was assess.

 Appeals will be reviewed by the Damage Appeal Committee.
+End of year damages are reviewed after the 21-day appeal period.
 All appeals are decided based on the written or photographic documentation of the condition of the room.
 If the documentation shows that a charge is inappropriate, the student account will be credited.
 If, however, the documentation shows that the damage was appropriate, the charges will remain.
 The committee will send the outcome to the student by email.
 All decision regarding appeals are considered final.